sendgrid/sendgrid-php/USAGE.md

 print $response->body() . "\n";
 print_r($response->headers());
 ```
-## Delete a domain whitelabel.
+## Delete a domain authentication.

-**This endpoint allows you to delete a domain whitelabel.**
+**This endpoint allows you to delete a domain authentication.**

-A domain whitelabel allows you to remove the via or sent on behalf of message that your recipients see when they read your emails.
+A domain authentication allows you to remove the via or sent on behalf of message that your recipients see when they read your emails.
 Whitelabeling a domain allows you to replace sendgrid.net with your personal sending domain.
 You will be required to create a subdomain so that SendGrid can generate the DNS records which you must give to your host provider.
 If you choose to use Automated Security, SendGrid will provide you with 3 CNAME records.
 If you turn Automated Security off, you will be given 2 TXT records and 1 MX record.

 For more information on whitelabeling, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Settings/Whitelabel/index.html)